 McMaster University, located in Hamilton, Ontario, is quickly becoming an international leader in this emerging field.
 Dance research at McMaster covers the full gamut of dance's multidisciplinarity, including evolution, kinesiology, performance, neuroscience, physiology, cognition, development, and clinical practice.

-Dance research at McMaster is taking advantage of a state-of-the-art facility that is currently under construction within the Department of Psychology, Neuroscience & Behaviour in connection with the McMaster Institute for Music and the Mind.
-This facility will function as an advanced laboratory for the study of dance and music performance.
+Dance research at McMaster is taking advantage of a state-of-the-art facility called the LIVELab, which is housed within the Department of Psychology, Neuroscience & Behaviour in connection with the McMaster Institute for Music and the Mind.
+This facility functions as an advanced laboratory for the study of dance and music performance.

-Research in this laboratory will focus on both performers and audience members, and will include analytical methods such as motion capture, virtual acoustic environments, electroencephalography, and physiological recordings (heart rate, respiratory rate, and galvanic skin response, among others).
-The experiments conducted in this laboratory will elucidate the interactions between dancers, musicians, and audience members, including the mechanisms by which dancers coordinate their movements with one another.
+Research in this laboratory focuses on both performers and audience members, and includes analytical methods such as motion capture, virtual acoustic environments, electroencephalography, and physiological recordings (heart rate, respiratory rate, and galvanic skin response, among others).
+The experiments conducted in this laboratory attempt to elucidate the interactions between dancers, musicians, and audience members, including the mechanisms by which dancers coordinate their movements with one another.

 Faculty members engaged in dance research at McMaster University cover three major faculties: Science, Humanities, and Health Sciences.
 Eight primary faculty members comprise the Dance Research Group: